Looking for a sweet shooting straight wall cartridge to hunt with this fall? Here’s what you need to know about the .350 Legend.

 While Browning, Federal, and Hornady also make hunting ammo for the cartridge, Winchester factory .350 Legend hunting ammo seems to be the most common and easiest to find right now.
 That could very well change in the future, but Winchester Ammunition has done the best job job of continuing to get their ammunition for the cartridge to market in the ongoing ammunition shortage.

-As of late August 2021, Winchester Defender ammunition is the most widely available load I could find for the cartridge.
-Fortunately, that is very capable and flexible ammunition for a wide range of purposes ranging from deer hunting to personal protection.
+As of October 2021, Winchester Defender ammunition and Winchester Super X ammunition are the most widely available loads I could find for the cartridge.
+Fortunately, both are very capable and flexible ammunition loads for a wide range of purposes ranging from deer hunting to personal protection.
 Additionally, Winchester Deer Season XP ammo is also available at times as well and is an outstanding choice if you can find some.

 Learn more about them at the links below.